heremaps/gluecodium/docs/franca.md

         struct exampleStruct {
             ExternalType = "example/ExampleStruct.h"
         }

-        enum exampleEnum {
-            ExternalType = "example/ExampleEnum.h"
     }
-    }

-### Struct, Enumeration: ExternalName
+### Struct, Enumeration, Interface: ExternalName

-This FDEPL property controls whether the C++ fully-qualified name for the given Franca struct or enumeration differs from the name specified in the FIDL file.
+This FDEPL property controls whether the C++ fully-qualified name for the given Franca type differs from the name specified in the FIDL file.
 Default value is `null`, i.e. the type name is governed by what is specified in the FIDL file.
 If a non-empty value is given, then this value is used verbatim as a fully-qualified name in C++ generated code and in "glue layer" generated code (i.e. JNI and CBridge).
 This property has no effect on generated code for Java or Swift.

 **Note:** This property is intended for usage in combination with "ExternalType" property (see above) and thus only applies to types already marked with "ExternalType".